-The Child Online Protection Act (COPA), otherwise known as the Children’s Internet Protection Act or COPA, was a piece of legislation proposed in 1997 that sought to impose children’s internet use regulations.
+The Child Online Protection Act (COPA), or the Children’s Internet Protection Act or COPA, was a piece of legislation proposed in 1997 that sought to impose regulations on children’s internet use.
 The legislation was ultimately defeated after its introduction into both houses of Congress.

 So what’s the problem?
 What is the Children’s Internet Protection Act (CIPA)?